mvysny/mvysny.github.io/_posts/2023-5-1-My-favourite-general-programming-language.md

 on every call to every function.
 On top of *that*, GC removed all the need to constantly having to free up memory, just because a function dared to return something more complex than an `int`.

-The wonders of GC and exceptions form a barrier which I'm personally not willing to cross, now that I've seen the development speedup of having GC and a VM.
+The wonders of GC and exceptions form a barrier which I'm personally not willing to cross back, now that I've seen the development speedup of being aided by GC and a VM.

 ## On sound memory model